vijaypatoliya/bitly-node-api/README.md

 var bitly = require("bitly-node-api")("YOUR_ACCESS_TOKEN");
 ```

-**If you have not access token, Get access token using below configuration and example**
+**If you don't have access token then get access token using below configuration and example**

 ```js
 var bitly = require("bitly-node-api");